7 Return on Ad Spend (ROAS) Statistics For eCommerce Stores

 Smart marketers segment ROAS by new versus returning customers.
 New customer acquisition campaigns might accept 0.8x ROAS initially while retention campaigns target 4x or higher.

 Subscription-based businesses especially benefit from LTV-informed ROAS targets, as first-month returns rarely reflect true campaign profitability.
+Tools that help restore lost connections by replacing bounced emails can significantly improve long-term customer value.

 Digital marketers constantly seek answers to key ROAS questions to optimize their advertising efforts.
 Below are the most common inquiries about measuring and improving return on ad spend for eCommerce businesses.